apache/cloudstack-documentation/source/adminguide/networking.rst

       *None* - Default to value from global setting - ``network.mac.address.changes``.

    -  **MAC Learning**.
-Applicable for isolated guest networks on VMware hypervisor only with VMware Distributed Virtual Switches version 6.6.0 & above and vSphere version 6.7 & above.
+Applicable for guest networks on VMware hypervisor only with VMware Distributed Virtual Switches version 6.6.0 & above and vSphere version 6.7 & above.
 It accepts the following values for desired behaviour of the network elements:

       *Reject* - Network connectivity for multiple MAC address behind a single vNIC will not work.